British ruling pins blame on social media for teenager’s suicide

 After the final decision in the case was announced on Friday, Russell was still stewing about a comment made by Lagone during her testimony that some of the material viewed by Molly had been safe.

 “If this demented trail of life-sucking content was safe,” he said, “my daughter Molly would probably still be alive.”

-If you are having thoughts of suicide, the following organizations can help.
+If you are experiencing suicidal thoughts or have concerns about someone else who may be, call the 988 Suicide & Crisis Lifeline at 988; you will be routed to a local crisis center where professionals can talk you through a risk assessment and provide resources in your community.
+More info: suicidepreventionlifeline.org.
+Or reach out to Crisis Text Line by texting HOME to 741741 for free, 24/7 crisis counseling.
+More info: crisistextline.org.

 In Britain, contact Samaritans at 116-123 or email jo@samaritans.org.
 Calls are free and confidential.
 Or call Papyrus at +44 800 068 4141 (9 a.m. to midnight), or message Young Minds: Text YM to 85258.
 You can also find a list of additional resources on Mind.org.uk.